- Jul 22, 2018

 2. Grab the Thunderbolt Titan Ridge SSDT from

 For more depth information on Thunderbolt 3, refer to the guide linked below.

-How to Enable Thunderbolt 3 Hotplug on macOS [Clover/OpenCore] An EliteMacx86 Exclusive Guide - This guide covers implementation of Thunderbolt 3 Hotplug on macOS for single and multiple Thunderbolt 3 Cards.
-Overview An EliteMacx86 Exclusive Guide - In our previous post, we covered a guide...
+How to Enable Thunderbolt 3 Hotplug on macOS [Clover/OpenCore] An EliteMacx86 Exclusive Guide - This guide covers the implementation of Thunderbolt 3 Hotplug on macOS for single and multiple Thunderbolt 3 Cards.
+Overview An EliteMacx86 Exclusive Guide - In our previous post, we covered a...

 Boot from System Drive

 This is one of the most important part as it allows to boot it using the system drive without any need for installation USB.
 By using this method, you’ll be easily able to install the OpenCore Boot loader on your System Drive.